Orange County Addiction Treatment Programs

 A typical CBT session usually involves:

 Many therapists will customize the CBT session to meet the participant’s needs and goals.
-For more information, visit our Cognitive-Behavioral Therapy page.

-Dialectical behavioral therapy (DBT) is an evidence-based treatment for participants with multiple mental health disorders and/or substance use disorders.
+Dialectical Behavioral Therapy (DBT) is an evidence-based treatment for participants with multiple mental health disorders and/or substance use disorders.
 It was designed to promote abstinence from substances and reduce the possibility of relapse.
 It was originally developed by Dr. Marsha Linehan to help patients create a life worth living, particularly those who struggle with chronic suicidal thoughts.
 Unlike CBT, where the therapist and the participant collaborate to make a treatment plan to fit the participant’s needs and goals, in DBT the therapist has full responsibility for developing and maintaining the treatment plan for the participant.

 Dialectical Behavioral Therapy focuses on five functions: